 LCD

 Liquid Crystal Display (LCD) is a flat panel technology containing a matrix of pixels that display the image on the screen.
-Maybe it is OLED, LED, QLED; it uses LCD to display images.
+Maybe it is OLED, LED, or QLED; it uses LCD to display images.
 The rest (OLED, LED, QLED) is the backlight used to display these images.

 LED